In some cases, we earn commissions from affiliate links in our posts.

 If you've never read the Adam Dalgliesh mystery novels by P.D.
 James, now is a great time to get familiar with the series.
-Acorn TV is currently adapting the series for television (more on the Dalgliesh TV adaptations HERE), and the new series will premiere in November 2021.
+Acorn TV is currently adapting the series for television (check out the trailer and details HERE), and the new series will premiere in November 2021.
 To help you get started, we've included a list of all the Dalgliesh books in order, along with descriptions to make it easier to figure out which ones you've read.

 P.D.
 James – or Phyllis Dorothy James, Baroness James of Holland Park, as she known in her “real” life – passed away in 2014 at the age of 94, so unless her estate grants rights to a modern author, we won't be seeing any new additions to this series.